stranxter/magento2-custom-field/README.md

-## Adding a custom field to the checkout process
+## Adding a custom field to the Magento 2 checkout process

 This module adds a custom text field to the Magento 2 checkout page.
 The field's value is stored in newly added columns in the `quote` and `sales_order` tables.
 The data is also shown on the Order details page in the Magento 2 admin interface.
 Verified with Magento 2.4.7.